TCC-MonitoramentoInteligente/object-detection/README.md

 ## Usage
  - Clone [python-live-video-streaming](https://github.com/jhonata-antunes/python-live-video-streaming) repo.
 It contains the video streaming server
  - Run the service `$ python3 service/manage.py runserver`
- - Inscrible a new video transmission `$ curl --data "port=5005" http://127.0.0.1:8000/object-detection/register/`, passing the port where the video is being transmitted to
+ - Inscrible a new video transmission `$ curl --data "port=5005" http://127.0.0.1:8000/object-detection/register/`, passing the port where the video is being transmitted to (after 60s without receiving video, you must register again)
  - Start video streaming `$ python3 server.py --video /path/to/video/file --port 5005`
  - If you don not want to process video any more, unsubscribe `$ curl --data "port=5005" http://127.0.0.1:8000/object-detection/unsubscribe/`
+ - Get service status `$ curl http://127.0.0.1:8000/object-detection/status/`